 Got an Engineering degree, studied Earth Sciences both in Turkey (Middle East Technical University) and Kansas (The University of Kansas).

 Then… With a sudden decision… I became an International Education Professional: After taking CELTA from Cambridge and Coaching Diploma from the UK, I started teaching ESL (English as a second language) to adults from different nationalities.
 I taught for 5 years.
-I worked as an Academic Coordinator in the US; spending my time thinking about how to improve the ESL curriculum, teaching methodology and quality.
+I worked as an Academic Coordinator for 3 years; spending my time thinking about how to improve the ESL curriculum, teaching methodology and quality.
 Since early 2018, I have been working as a Student Services Manager, trying to help students adjust the US as quickly and smoothly as possible.
 Now I’m the Center Director at ELS Boston.